askac/pcm41_carplay_fullscreen/README.md

 Also full screen+ (i.e. No original widget buttons and status bar) hack can be done with more complex modification.
 PCM5 can also be hacked with similar but more complex way.

-I have no plan to public them.
+I have no plan to public them now.